LabVIEW-Community-CI-CD/missing-in-project-action/README.md

 Before invoking the upstream action, this wrapper validates the inputs and fails early if the specified project file does not exist.

+## Outputs

+- `passed` – Indicates whether the underlying check succeeded.
+- `missing-files` – Newline-separated list of files absent from the project.
+- `missing-files-count` – Number of entries in `missing-files`.

 ## Release Notes

 - Pinned upstream action to commit [`204c218`][pinned-action] from